 While these macaroons may not be as fluffy as the traditional ones (due to the lack of eggs), the flavor is spot on and I actually prefer the slightly-dense texture.

-Use unsweetened desiccated coconut – desiccated coconut (sometimes called macaroon coconut) is the very finely ground coconut with most of the moisture removed (3% moisture content max.).
+Unsweetened desiccated coconut – desiccated coconut (sometimes called macaroon coconut) is the very finely ground coconut with most of the moisture removed (3% moisture content max).
 It’s usually “powdery” because it’s in such small pieces, unsweetened, and contains no additives.
 Shredded coconut, on the other hand, retains more moisture, has longer shreds (about half an inch to an inch long), and is more often than not sweetened.

 Some people prefer using big coconut chips, others prefer the more delicate consistency of the finely shredded coconut.
 You can find the former at any major grocery stores, while the later is only available in specialty stores or online.
 Whichever form you choose, just keep in mind that the finer the coconut, the more delicate and denser the macaroons.
 As Lauren Weisenthal at Serious Eats writes, the unsweetened version is slightly more high-maintenance because it requires that the cookies be firmly packed together for baking.
 But the payoff is a crispier, drier cookie.

-Don’t substitute coconut butter with coconut oil – yes, they both come in a jar, have a whitish color, have a pretty hard texture, and are calorie dense.
+Coconut butter (not coconut oil) – yes, they both come in a jar, have a whitish color, have a pretty hard texture, and are calorie dense.
 However, coconut butter and coconut oil are not interchangeable.
 Coconut oil is pure fat whereas coconut butter contains both the oils and also pureed, raw coconut meat.
 Therefore, coconut butter has a creamy consistency and retains a decent amount of sweetness.

 You can either buy already made coconut butter, or make your own.
 It’s way cheaper to make your own and really not that difficult.
 Simply put some desiccated coconut into a high-speed blender and blend until you have a creamy coconut butter.
 (See the “recipe” for homemade coconut butter below).